MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/proof-of-concept.md

 ---
 title: Azure Virtual Desktop proof of concept
-description: Use the Cloud Adoption Framework to learn about best practices for completing and testing a Azure Virtual Desktop proof of concept.
+description: Use the Cloud Adoption Framework to learn about best practices for completing and testing an Azure Virtual Desktop proof of concept.
 author: DominicAllen
 ms.author: doalle
 ms.date: 05/18/2021